World’s first ‘Ladies Special’ suburban train completes 25 years

 They also share cooking tips and recipes.
 Some chop vegetables on the train.

-Over the years, the Ladies Specials have been featured in global print and electronic media and have in Bollywood films.
+Over the years, the Ladies Specials have been featured in global print and electronic media as well as in Bollywood films.